fedoraman737/nmap_visualizer_2/README.md

 ## Development

-This project was developed with assistance from Claude 3.7 Sonnet AI, which helped generate the initial codebase structure, visualization components, and nmap integration.
+This project was developed with assistance from Claude 3.7 Sonnet AI, which helped generate the initial codebase structure, visualization components, and nmap integration, because for obvious reasons, I need to git gud at doing this myself.

 ## License